Putins Opposition: Dead, Jailed Or Exiled - UrduPoint

 Dozens of human rights advocates and anti-war voices have also found themselves in the Russian authorities' crosshairs.

-A court sentenced veteran rights campaigner Oleg Orlov last month to two-and-a-half years in prison for denouncing the military offensive.
+A court sentenced veteran rights campaigner Oleg Orlov in February to two-and-a-half years in prison for denouncing the military offensive.

 Orlov, 70, a key figure in the Nobel Prize-winning Memorial group, was punished over an article in which he said Russia had turned into a "fascist" state.